Kamaljit12/Pyspark/sparkNotes-ChatGpt.md

 ```

 This means that the DataFrame is persisted in memory and disk as serialized objects and has a replication factor of 2¹⁴.

+# What is the difference between cache() and persist()?

+The difference between cache() and persist() in PySpark is that cache() only stores data in memory, while persist() allows you to choose where to store the data.
+Additionally, persist() allows you to choose the level of persistence, from MEMORY_ONLY to MEMORY_AND_DISK_SER_2³.

+cache() is a synonym of persist(MEMORY_ONLY), which means it stores the data in memory only and does not spill to disk if there is not enough space². cache() is useful for fast and frequent access to the data, but it can cause memory pressure and garbage collection issues if the data is too large⁴ .

+persist() is a more general method that can take an optional argument storageLevel to specify where and how the data will be stored⁴.
+The storageLevel can be one of the following¹:

+- MEMORY_ONLY: Store data in memory as deserialized objects.
+This is the same as cache().
+- MEMORY_ONLY_SER: Store data in memory as serialized objects.
+This can save space but increase the cost of deserialization.
+- MEMORY_AND_DISK: Store data in memory as deserialized objects.
+If there is not enough space, spill to disk.
+- MEMORY_AND_DISK_SER: Store data in memory as serialized objects.
+If there is not enough space, spill to disk.
+- DISK_ONLY: Store data on disk only.
+- MEMORY_ONLY_2, MEMORY_ONLY_SER_2, etc.: Same as the previous levels, but replicate each partition on two nodes for fault tolerance.

+persist() is useful for controlling the trade-off between memory, disk, and CPU usage.
+It can also help to avoid recomputing the data if it is lost or evicted⁴ .

+# What are some best practices for caching and persisting in PySpark?